schil227/FantasticAdventuresOfDizzyFair/README.md

  * Green: The Ground Elevator Key
  * Red: The Plank

 As you can see, the Plank and Ground Elevator Key objects are stored very far down, especially compared to the Star Plant and Denzil's Elevator Key.
-Despite having a (defacto) lower priority, the Plank and Ground Elevator Key objects are more important, using those objects are pre-requisites to using the higher-priority objects (the Star Plant, Denzil's Elevator Key).
+Despite having a (defacto) lower priority, the Plank and Ground Elevator Key objects are actually more important: using those objects are pre-requisites to using the "higher-priority" objects (the Star Plant, Denzil's Elevator Key).

 The solution is simple enough; swap the objects such that higher-priority objects come before lower-priority objects: